Nishmigowda11/testmigene/README.md

-It allows multiple users to stay connected through tap-based signals.
+Tether is perfect for families, teams, and friends who want to stay connected effortlessly.